LC-Linkous/bayesian_optimization_python/README.md

 # bayesian_optimization_python
-Repository for Bayesian Optimization with a Gaussian Process surrogate model in python
+Repository for Bayesian Optimization with a Gaussian Process surrogate model in Python

-Simple sweep optimizer written in Python.

-The approaches in this repo are [exhaustive searches](https://en.wikipedia.org/wiki/Brute-force_search) through a combination of hyperparameters (the inputs for the feasible decision space of the objective function).

 The class format is based off of the [adaptive timestep PSO optimizer](https://github.com/jonathan46000/pso_python) by [jonathan46000](https://github.com/jonathan46000) for data collection baseline.
 This repo does not feature any PSO optimization.
 Instead, the format has been used to retain modularity with other optimizers.